-So we can relegate Chick’s asinine claims to the dustbin!
+So, we can relegate Chick’s asinine claims to the dustbin!

-Next, Chick proceeded to modern times and issued his warning of an imminent Islamic take-over.
+Next, Chick moved his attention to modern times and issued his warning of an imminent Islamic takeover.
 Basically, the warning is that Muslims are wolves in sheep’s clothing.
 They are initially peaceful, but once they “gain power”, it’s trouble for their host countries!
 He then made the bizarre and utterly ludicrous claim that England “is closer to accepting Sharia law”.
 This is sheer nonsense, for as was shown in the response to the tract “Allah Had No Son”, England is rapidly becoming an atheist/agnostic nation, so it is absurd to suggest that it will soon adopt “Sharia law”.
 Chick offered little proof of the grand conspiracy to “infiltrate, populate, legislate, decimate and eliminate”, which is not surprising since conspiracy theories are typically based on imaginary proofs and not real ones.

 Chick then provided a deceitful explanation of who Muhammad (peace be upon him) was and what his teachings were.
 Let us examine each claim:

 - He was “white” and owned black slaves.